Parish council gives qualified support to controversial Telford children’s care home plan - full details

 Councillor Shirley Reynolds (Trench ward) told the meeting on Monday that she had already formed an opinion on the plan for the house in Bridle Walk, Donnington, and did not want to influence the discussion.

-The parish council has posted on the Telford & Wrekin Council planning portal today (Tuesday, September 16) that it “was disappointing that there were no local residents at the meeting to put forward their views.
+The parish council posted on the Telford & Wrekin Council planning portal yesterday (Tuesday, September 16) to say that it “was disappointing that there were no local residents at the meeting to put forward their views".

 “The councillors present were sympathetic that children’s homes have a place in the community, but they raised concerns to the location of the property, which is a semi detached house, the lack of parking and the layout of the road which becomes congested evenings and weekends.”